GURPS Espionage

-GURPS Espionage is a sourcebook published by Steve Jackson Games (SJG) in 1992 for the third edition of GURPS (Generic Universal Role-Playing System).
+GURPS Espionage is an espionage sourcebook for the third edition of GURPS (Generic Universal Role-Playing System), written by Thomas Kane, and published by Steve Jackson Games in 1992.

 Contents

 This book is designed to help a gamemaster design a GURPS campaign using an espionage theme set anytime in the Second World War, the Cold War, or after the fall of the Soviet Union.
 It describes various aspects of espionage such as spycraft, high-tech equipment, typical missions, and various intelligence organizations.
 Several suggestions for campaign settings are provided.
 Players can also use the book to design spy characters.